justinsgithub/static/docs.justintylers.com/docs/docs/vim/index.md

 ## features

-* Its memory footprint is very low
+* memory footprint is very low
-* It is command centric.
-You can perform complex text related task with few commands
+* command centric so performing complex text manipulations is quick and easy
-* It is highly configurable and uses simple text file to store its configuration
+* highly configurable and uses simple text files to store its configuration
-* There are many plug-in available for Vim.
-Its functionality can be extended in great manner using these plug-in
+* there are many plug-in available for Vim
+* functionality can be extended in greatly using plug-ins
-* It supports multiple windows.
-Using this feature screen can be split into multiple windows
+* supports multiple windows and can be split into multiple windows
-* Same as multiple windows, it also supports multiple buffers
+* supports multiple buffers
-* It supports multiple tabs which allows to work on multiple files
+* supports multiple tabs
-* It supports recording features which allows to record and play Vim commands in repeated manner
+* supports recording features which allows to record and play Vim commands in repeated manner

-## command mode commands
+## general commands

-### general
+> Vim supports h l  j  k as well as arrow keys for moving cursor

 - i ( change to insert mode )
 - esc ( change to command mode, default when opening Vim )
 - : ( change to command line mode )
 - v ( change to visual line mode )
 - ZZ ( save and quit )

-### navigation

-> Vim supports h l  j  k as well as arrow keys for moving cursor

 - h ( move cursor left )
 - l ( move cursor right )